ALIENQuake/MultiTp2Example/README.md

 # MultiTp2Example
-Example of using multiple tp2 files as one mod
+Example of using multiple tp2 files as one mod.